lucidarch/docs/content/introduction/_index.md

 ### Framework

 Provides the “kernel”, request/response lifecycle, dependency injection and the core functionalities for the Foundation to build on.
 Knows nothing about the application logic.
-This is [Laravel](https://laravel.com).
+All this with the power of [Laravel](https://laravel.com).

 ### Foundation